ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 Rename the file as env.json

 ## Exposed REST APIs
-The following api is exposed:
+The following api is exposed so far:
-POST refarch-wcs-broker.mybluemix.net/api/conversation
+POST <>/api/conversation
 The body should content at least the {text: message}.

 # Code explanation